 Newfoundland and Labrador is the easternmost province of Canada.
 It is located in the Atlantic region and combines mainland Labrador with the island of Newfoundland.
 It is considered as the most homogenous province in Canada when it comes to language, as nearly 98 percent of the population speaks in English.
 The capital and largest city is St. John’s.
 The service industries largely shore up the province’s economy, particularly the financial services, health care and public administration sectors.
 It also has significant mining, manufacturing and oil production industries.
 The GDP per capita of Newfoundland and Labrador is C$65,556.

 Ontario is a province in the east central portion of Canada.
 It is the second largest province in terms of land area and the most populous.
-The provincial capital is Ottawa, which is also the nation’s capital.
-It also has the most populous city in Toronto.
+The provincial capital is Toronto.
+Ottawa, the capital city of Canada is located in Ontario Province.
 It is the leading manufacturing province in the country, accounting for more than half the nation’s shipments.
 It has abundant natural resources and the presence of rivers makes it rich in hydroelectric power.
 It is also considered as the center of the country’s financial services and banking industries.
 Other notable industries are mining, pulp, paper and tourism.
 The GDP per capita of the province stands at C$48,971.

 British Columbia is the province located at the western point of the country.
 The provincial capital is Victoria, though the largest city is Vancouver, which is also the largest in Western Canada.
 It has a resource-based economy and its position as the location of several major ports in the Pacific and as the endpoint of the transcontinental railways makes it a center of international trade.
 Its mild weather also makes it agriculturally productive even though only a small portion of its land is arable.
 Its abundant resources also allow it to have substantial incomes from mining and logging.
 GDP per capita of the entire province is C$47,579.